khoover/chezbob/bob2k14/mdb_server/readme.md

 # mdb_server daemon

-This serve is responsible for running the mdb connection to the bill reader and the coin collector.
+This server is responsible for running the mdb connection to the bill reader and the coin collector.

 It uses JSON-RPC to talk to the main soda server.